longnguyen1997/ml_model_comparisons/README.md

 ## Results ##

-The multilayered perceptron was the most accurate of the four models used in analyzing these datasets, with 99% maximum accuracy when dealing with voting records.
-Given the complexity of the mathematics dataset, this model only attained 53% accuracy, though still higher than any of the others.
+The multilayered perceptron was consistently the most accurate of the four models used in analyzing both these datasets.

+As no further testing data was given, nothing can be said about how well the MLP generalizes to further voting records.

+Only 53% accuracy was attained when predicting new test values for the mathematics dataset, given its size and complexity.
+Despite performing the highest during cross-validation, MLP performed unpleasingly in generalization, though still quite high above the other models.

 Modification of default parameters left untouched may yield more accurate results.
-For a visual comparison of how each model analyzed the mathematics dataset, please refer to ```model_comparison.png```.
+For a visual of the cross-validation process for the mathematics dataset, please refer to ```model_comparison.png```.